EricssonResearch/dnt/doc/inispec.md

 ## naming convention

 For a self-explanatory configuration file and proper OAM operation, the following naming rules should be used.
 The naming is also important for automatically generated OAM `mip`s.
+Note that the `mip`s will be automatically generated only if `AutoMIP=true` is specified for the replication/elimination object.

 * session names should identify the session.
 For example, s1 or s2.
 For compound streams, the naming can include the compound stream name too, for example s1(c1), s2(c1) where c1 is the compound stream name.
 * for a replication pipeline, for each action stream after the replication the name should represent the generated stream name
 * for an elimination pipeline, the elimination should be placed in the action pipeline of each individual stream (but with the same object name).This ensures that a `mip` will be automatically generated for each stream.
 * action pipeline names after replication or jump should also hint the stream name, as it will be used as the automatically generated `mip` name if there is a replication/elimination in this pipeline.

 For example, a replication pipeline should look like: s1:actions = ..., replicate s1_1 s1_2
 s1_1 = ..., send if1
-s1_1 = ..., send if2
+s1_2 = ..., send if2

-An elimination pipeline should look like: s1:actions = ..., eliminate E1, send/jump ...
+An elimination pipeline should look like: s1(c1):actions = ..., E1 c1
+s2(c1):actions = ..., E1 c1
-s2:actions = ..., eliminate E1, send/jump ...
+c1 = ..., send if1

 A more complex scenario with replication/elimination of compound streams:

-     s1----E------
+     s1(c1)----E------
-          / s3
+              / s3(c1)
-     s2--R
+     s2(c2)--R
               \_______

-s1:actions = ..., eliminate E, ..., send if1
+s1:actions = ..., eliminate E c1
 s2:actions = ..., replicate R s2_1 s3
 s2_1 = ..., send if2
-s3 = ..., eliminate E, ..., send if1
+s3 = ..., eliminate E c1
+c1 = send if3